So we did it! We took our kids to Disney World!

 16. Pin Trading Okay, this is a tough one.
 For some people pin trading is a BIG deal for others, not so much.
 I didn’t know how much my kids would be into it and I didn’t want to get into the parks and find myself paying $8 or $10 per pin because they thought it was the best thing ever.
 Before we left, I ordered Disney Trading pins from Amazon, they come in lots of 10, 25, 50, or more.
 This way your price per pin is about $1 per pin.
 My kids loved going through the pins when they came and putting them on their lanyard (given to them by my mother-in-law).
 Once in the park though they didn’t think about them again, except for my son – once.

 So final take away?
 Disney is an amazing awesome experience and seeing my kids light up was wonderful.
 However, you really need to put the time and effort up front to plan it well.

 Would I do it again?
 Absolutely!
-In fact, I hope we can go back in 2016 🙂
+In fact, my kids want to go back next year! 🙂

 Disclaimer: I do not have an affiliate relationship with Wendy Nichols; however, she was absolutely amazing and an invaluable resource!
 I do highly recommend her to anyone planning a Disney vacation and will most certainly use her again when we plan our next trip.
 She is just that helpful!